 The Roonka site is located on the Murray River, approximately 5 km south of Blanchetown in South Australia.
 Excavation of the prehistoric Aboriginal cemetery in the Roonka Flat dune began in November 1972, after flooding and erosion had exposed a number of burials (Pretty 1977) .
-Subsequent years of excavation and decades of analysis by Graeme Pretty and his research team revealed that Roonka was both stratigraphically and culturally complex.
+Subsequent years of excavation and decades of analysis by the late Graeme Pretty and his research team revealed that Roonka was both stratigraphically and culturally complex.
 Indeed the site appears to have been so complex that after prolonged research Roonka still defies comprehensive publication.

 The most detailed report on Roonka was published by Pretty in 1977.
 This "preliminary consideration" contains a description of the stratigraphy of the site and artifactual assemblage, with a brief description of the burials.
 Skeletal remains of more than 120 individuals have been recovered from Trench A, with radiocarbon dates indicating a sequence from at least 7000 years until the European contact period.
 The initial reconstruction and description of the material was undertaken by Prokopec (1979), and Pietrusewsky (1984) includes some of the Roonka crania in his multivariate comparison of Australasian and Pacific populations.
 More recently, Smith et al. (1988) have described the morphological and metrical characteristics of the Roonka dentitions.